The 7 Types of Progress Notes in Therapy (SOAP, DAP, BIRP & More) + Examples

 • Risk assessment, even if nothing came up

-• Your signature, credentials, and ate
+• Your signature, credentials, and date

 Progress Notes vs Psychotherapy Notes